 - Case studies, applied research, reports, research assignments, research plans, literature reviews, annotated bibliographies, and research-based projects are common assignments used to evaluate information management.

 - Students can also compile or curate information in a blog, online discussion forum, or any other web-based format.

 Working in teams or groups in either a work or personal context requires the ability to assume responsibility for collective duties and decisions.
 It also requires interacting effectively with the members of the group.
-The ability to understand and complete the various tasks required of them as group members, respond to others effectively, and develop effective working relationships are all components fo the Interpersonal skill set.
+The ability to understand and complete the various tasks required of them as group members, responding to others effectively, and developing effective working relationships are all components of the Interpersonal skill set.